Homepage > Blog > Your Guide To Understanding Internet Speed

 The internet speed you need depends on your online activities and the number of devices connected to your network.
 Some of these activities include:

 • File downloads and uploads - Downloading or uploading large files requires a higher bandwidth.
 The time it takes to download or upload files depends on the available internet speed.
-Consider speeds of at least 25-50 Mbps because faster speeds enable quicker transfers, while slower speeds prolong the process.
+Consider speeds of at least 100 Mbps if the connection is shared among 10 people or 10 devices.
+Faster speeds enable quicker transfers, while slower speeds prolong the process.

 • Online shopping and banking - Minimal bandwidth is needed for online shopping and banking transactions.
 Shopping websites and banking platforms typically have lightweight interfaces and low data requirements.
 As a result, a speed of around 5–10 Mbps is generally sufficient for these activities.